 In other words, state governments have deliberately passed legislation to make it almost impossible for motorists to fight unjustified bookings and their enforcement arms such as police are in on the scam as paid revenue-raisers.
 But the worst aspect is the complete denial of justice by the abrogation of the most important principle of law, that of the presumption of innocence.

-In fact, in 2010 South Australian independent MP Bob Such, who was booked for allegedly driving at 69 kph in a 60 kph zone lost his appeal against the infringement in the South Australian Supreme Court.
+In fact in 2010, the late South Australian independent MP Bob Such, who was booked for allegedly driving at 69 kph in a 60 kph zone lost his appeal against the infringement in the South Australian Supreme Court.
 He had challenged the accuracy and operation of the laser speed gun that police used to book him.
 This case revealed the fact that government regulations did not require police to prove the accuracy of the laser speed gun or even show that it met Australian standards.
 In fact, the police refused to allow the laser gun to be independently tested.

 Bob Such complained, "What we've got here under this Gaddafi Road Traffic Act is a system that takes away your presumption of innocence and puts the onus of proof onto the citizen against the resources of the police because the police inspector says it the reading was accurate."
 And this is how the system is rigged, because the onus of proof in such matters is on the prosecution, yet in literally every case, the prosecution's testimony is mostly unproven, obtained by equipment that is known to be inaccurate and flawed, yet is accepted virtually without question by courts.